hgot07/VenueInfoHandler/README.md

 - Edit capport.cfg and index.cgi in cp/.
 - Make sure all required modules exist.
 (Do perl -c api.cgi for example.)
 - Setup Apache HTTP server or an alternative.
+ Note that the system doesn't work over NAT because the CGI scripts have to rely on REMOTE_ADDR to discriminate each user device.
 - Setup and run Redis server.
 - Setup local DNS and DHCP servers.
 [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) is a handy DNS/DHCP server for this purpose.
 - To enable Captive Portal API (Capport API) for Android 11+ and Apple devices, add DHCP option 114 as follows.